 Gabapentin aka Neurontin – is an analog of GABA (Gamma-aminobutyric acid) and it has been sold as a medicine since 1993.
 It is also used as a recreational drug.
 It is often used with Phenibut.
 People usually call them GBP (Gabapentin and Phenibut), or GPP (Gabapentin and Phenibut powder).

-I would like to start this article with saying that Gabapentin is not the same as Phenibut.
-Although they are both analogs, Gabapentin doesn’t have any affinity for GABA receptors at all.
+I would like to start this article by saying that Gabapentin is not the same as Phenibut.
+Although they are both analogs, Gabapentin doesn't have an affinity for GABA receptors at all.

 I'm going to show you how Gabapentin works in your brain and why it doesn't have any effects on GABA receptors.

-Phenibut on the other hand, does have affinity for GABA receptors, which means that the substance actually binds to the receptor molecule, blockading it from binding with another molecule.
+Phenibut on the other hand does have an affinity for GABA receptors, which means that the substance actually binds to the receptor molecule, blockading it from binding with another molecule.